 World War II Pacific Theatre History

-On August 14, 1942 three A6M3 Model 32 Zeros from the Tainan Kokutai, 2nd Shotai: Lt(jg) Takeyoshi Ono, FPO1c Sadao Yamashita, FPO3c Masami Arai landed at Buna Airfield.
-At 7:35 they intercepted B-17E "Chief Seattle" 41-2656.
+On August 14, 1942 three A6M3 Model 32 Zeros from the Tainan Kokutai piloted by 2nd Shotai: Lt(jg) Takeyoshi Ono, FPO1c Sadao Yamashita, FPO3c Masami Arai landed at Buna Airfield.
+At 7:35 they intercepted and shot down B-17E "Chief Seattle" 41-2656.
 During the attack, Lt(jg) Takeyoshi Ono's

 On August 22, 1942 a detachment of A6M3 Zeros from the 2nd Kokutai and Tainan Kokutai from Lakunai Airfield arrived at Buna Airfield.
 On August 24, 1942 eight D3A2 Val dive bombers from the 2nd Kokutai (Bomber Buntaï) led by Lt Inoue arrived at Buna Airfield.